 Important: the only objective of Math Combat Change is to entertain the player.
 It can help with math, and in fact you’ll have to learn to solve math quickly, but this is a game for fun, nothing more.

 Math Combat Challenge is also a spatial game, because you fight with science fiction weapons in alien environments.
 Some of them are surface arenas, others are in a starship in space.
 But the essence remains: solve math problems.
 That’s the key to win.
 You can destroy as many enemies as you want, but if you fail with math, you’re done.

-The game has right now three arenas: one is a stadium and it is played in first person.
+The game has right now four arenas: one is a stadium and it is played in first person.
 The second is developed in the form of combat with space fighters in the area of the rings of Saturn.
 The third arena is set on the surface of the Titan Moon of Saturn.
 This arena has some exclusive elements that you´ll discover by yourself.
-More arenas will come soon after the release, three of them for free.
+The fourth arena, Math Garden for kids, is specially designed for children.
+More arenas will come soon after the release, two of them for free.